deficollective/deficollective.github.io/content/english/blog/ef-grants.md

 * We are hiring two full-time contributors to DeFiScan.
 Preference will be given to profiles that have already submitted and successfully merged one or several DeFiScan reviews.
 If you are interested, grabbing our attention is straightforward: show us that you can do the work.
-* Community members can participate by submitting individual reviews as well.
-The first submission will be rewarded with a minimum of 1,000 LUSD and up to **a new** **maximum payout of 3,000 LUSD per review**—reflecting the complexity of reviewing large, intricate codebases like Aave.
+* Community members can also participate by submitting individual reviews.
+The first submission will be rewarded with a minimum of 1,000 LUSD and up to a new maximum payout of 3,000 LUSD per review, reflecting the complexity of reviewing large, intricate codebases like Aave.
 We will publish a blog post detailing the revised review program shortly.

 Finally, we want to keep investing in awareness, education, and outreach activities.
 More specifically, that means: